iamnotbobby/Lethal-Company-Modpack/README.md

     '-Renegades/FlashlightToggle','1.4.1')"
 ```

 Afterwards, execute the script in Windows's powershell.
+<br>In the scenario where you come across a mod where it's not installed at the correct path, open an issue and I'll add a check for it.

 ## Mods used within my modpack + Credits